Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp improvements/06_Internationalize the webpage/1_Detailed_Plan.md

-# Detailed Plan: Improve llm request and generation
+  # Detailed Plan: Internationalize the webpage

 ## 1. Overview

-This document outlines the improvements we need to do for voice generation with scaling for different users and for one job with more then 4 scenes.
-The api of elevenlabs restricts the number of parallel requests.
+This document outlines the improvements we need to do to internationalize the webpage.

-**The Core Improvement:** Improve the voice generation with scaling for different users and for one job with more then 4 scenes.

-**The Solution:** We need to improve the voice generation with scaling for different users and for one job with more then 4 scenes.
+**The Core Requirements:**
+- Internationalize the webpage in multiple languages
+- Find best practices / libraries for internationalization and translations

 ---